wmarti/wmarti/README.md

 ## About Me

 - 🌱 I'm currently looking for opportunities in Computer Graphics.
+Please feel free to reach out!
-- 🔭 I'm currently working as an Applications Engineer at Synopsys.
+- 🔭 I'm currently working as an Applications Engineer in ASIC Verification at Synopsys.

 ## 📬 Get in Touch